Transcribe.so vs NoteGPT: Beyond a YouTube Transcript Generator

 • Paste a YouTube link, audio, or video.
 Get an accurate transcript using the model that fits your language.

-• Auto chapters and topics.
+• Auto chapters and sections.
 Long content broken down into navigable sections.

 • Semantic search.
 Find phrases by meaning across hours of recordings.